 Rug up, put your winter woollies on and dive head first into this Celtic affair.

-In some refreshingly positive news for the region, the National Celtic Festival has announced its return for 2021, transforming the Portarlington foreshore and surrounding haunts into a bustling winter-wonderland of talented musicians and performers over the wintery long weekend in June.
+Returning after a forced two-year hiatus, the National Celtic Festival is back this month, transforming the Portarlington foreshore and surrounding haunts into a bustling winter-wonderland of talented musicians and performers over the wintery long weekend in June.

-Attracting thousands of visitors every year, presenting concerts across 14 stages over four days, with showcases, dance, theatre, literature readings, masterclasses and more celebrating all things Celtic and Craic, this year’s festival will look a little bit different, albeit still a long weekend to remember.
+Attracting thousands of visitors every year, presenting concerts across a number of stages over four days, with showcases, dance, theatre, literature readings, masterclasses and more celebrating all things Celtic and Craic, this year’s festival is celebrating its return with a sensational lineup and plenty of craic, delivering one long weekend to remember.

 For those well-versed with the Irish and Scottish traditions, the National Celtic Festival is compulsory.
 Meanwhile, for those not initiated, it is a wonderful surprise to find such amazing music and dedicated musicians in our midst.